DmitriyMushtruk/ITT/README.md

     `git clone https://github.com/DmitriyMushtruk/ITT.git`

 2. **Create and configure .env file.
-Copy the example environment variables file and edit the values as needed**
+Copy the example environment variables file and edit the values as needed.
+(It is necessary to add OPENAI_API_KEY variable)**

     `cp .env.example .env`